 Brussels sprouts.
 You either love them or you hate them.
-I rarely see a person is impartial about them.
-I personally love them but my husband hates them.
-He calls them alien heads and that is not a term of affection I guess.
+I rarely see a person that is impartial about them.
+I personally love them and these Dijon and Apple Brussels Sprouts are some of my favorites.

 I often see brussels sprouts cooked with wine or bacon and although that is DELICIOUS I decided to try to incorporate some different flavors.
 I decided to go with Dijon being the base flavor this dish.
 I think it is a perfect flavor pairing with the bitter brussels flavor and tangy apple.
 I did a mixture of searing the brussels and then adding liquid to soften them to give them a crispy and tender texture.
 Feel free to add Bacon if you wish – I won’t judge ;).

 - 1lb brussels sprouts, quartered

 - 1 green apple, peeled and diced

 - ½ cup bone broth or vegetable stock

 - 1 tsp maple